jzhou1318/fa22tapeout-course-dev/notes/index.md

 To our author's knowledge there is no publicly available, comprehensive documentation of the Liberty format.
 I certainly am not an expert on its details, and don't think I know anyone else who would claim to be such an expert either.
 Liberty's text-based format and highly-loose documentation makes it amenable (or prone) to both simple scripts generating and manipulating cells, and just as often, to those scripts screwing them up in ways overt and subtle.
 From-scratch LIBs are almost always generated by timing analysis tools, whether for standard-cell library characterization or larger cell-level characterization.

-The `AND2` below will server as our simple (ahem) example of a Liberty `cell`.
+The `AND2` below will server as our simple example of a Liberty `cell`.
 You'll note it includes:

 * `leakage_power` for each of its static states
 * Descriptions of each of its signal-pins, `A1`, `A2`, and `Z`